wymeditor/wymeditor/docs/wymeditor_development/testing_wymeditor.rst

 .. _Python bindings for Selenium: https://pypi.python.org/pypi/selenium
 .. _Travis CI: https://travis-ci.org/

-.. |QUnit is preffered over Selenium| replace:: Since QUnit is faster than Selenium, it is the preffered test platform.
+.. |QUnit is preferred over Selenium| replace:: Since QUnit is faster than Selenium, it is the preferred test platform.
    In absence of compelling reason otherwise, new tests should be written in QUnit.